rommik/axon-demo/README.md

 ### Generate Docker Images for each service

+From the `root` of the cloned repository execute the commands below.

 ```
 ./service1/gradlew jibDockerBuild -p ./service1/ --image=rommik-service1 &&
 ./graphql-server/gradlew jibDockerBuild -p ./graphql-server --image rommik-graphql